sleepyfran/itunespy/README.md

 **This project is a work in progress**

+**Important**: So far the wrapper is made ONLY for music and can only retrieve music content.
+Anyway, you can always just fetch the JSON data from the general methods for other content.**I'm planning on adding support for other content soon.**

 ## Installing
 In order to install the module simply clone this project anywhere in your computer: